SergeyVorobiev/M88-GameStick-Patch/README.md

 ### Custom Controller Setup

-If you have some different controller model, it's better to make kcm / kl files yourself:
+If you have some different controller model, and it works improperly then it's better to make / replace kcm / kl files yourself:

 1. Identify your PID / VID using AIDA or Apps: